ocbj/opentracing-contrib-csharp-netcore/README.md

 ## Supported .NET versions

-This project currently only supports apps targeting .NET Core 3.1, .NET 6.0, or .NET 7.0!
+This fork supports apps targeting .NET 8.0 and .NET 9.0

-This project DOES NOT support the full .NET framework as that uses different instrumentation code.

 ## Supported libraries and frameworks